irudnyts/openai/README.md

 ```

 Otherwise, you can add the key to the `.Renviron` file of the project.
-The following commands will open `.Renviron` for edditing:
+The following commands will open `.Renviron` for editing:

 ``` r
 if (!require(usethis))